 Even the best small printers (and your iPhone) have a copier and scan functions so you can create electronic files from your own home office, rather than lugging your confidential info down to the local library.
 For items that you do need to have a paper copy of (i.e. your birth certificates), there are some cool home office organization ideas that'll stop your docs from getting dog-eared or accidentally marked with ring marks from your coffee.
 A good desk organizer can keep these essential records separate from your casual notebook or pad so you won't hurriedly jot down a phone number or address on your legal forms and files.

 7. Channel a minimalist mindset

 It is very difficult to “organize” things that you don’t really like, never use, and do not fit into your living space.
 So keep donate, recycle, and trash bags handy and fill them up with enthusiasm.
-Congratulations, you just eliminated one more thing you will never have to organize!
+Congrats — you just eliminated one more thing you will never have to organize!

-On the contrary, if you fancy yourself as a bit of a boss babe and fancy a little side hustle, channel that entrepreneurial side and list things on online marketplaces like eBay (opens in new tab) or even social markets dedicated to homewares (like Narchie (opens in new tab)).
-A few dollars earned here and there can really add up... just don't be tempted to buy more stuff from the income you've made – otherwise it defeats the object.
+On the contrary, if you fancy yourself as a bit of a boss babe and fancy a little side hustle, channel that entrepreneurial side and list things on online marketplaces like eBay or even social markets dedicated to homewares.
+A few dollars earned here and there can really add up... just don't be tempted to buy more stuff from the income you've made — otherwise, it defeats the object.